A primer on data-driven growing and technologies for optimal crop production in the greenhouse

 Air boundary layer

-The transition of liquid water (here water in the soil) to water vapour.
+The transition of liquid water (here water in the soil) to water vapor.
 Evaporation occurs on the soil surface, especially if the surface is wet.
 A dry soil surface acts as an isolation barrier against evaporation.

 Field capacity (in substrates called ‘water holding capacity’) is the amount of water per volume (L m-³) or per g of soil (g g-1) which a soil can hold against gravity.
 It can also be expressed as suction (kPa) at this water content.